steveseguin/electroncapture/README.md

-#### Update for macOS users:
-If downloading this app for the purpose of VDO.Ninja on macOS, OBS v26.1.2 and newer should now support VDO.Ninja on macOS !! 😃
-You may not need to use Electron Capture app anymore, although it still has its advantages and will see continued development efforts.

 ## This is the **Electron Capture app**,
 Created for <a href="https://vdo.ninja">VDO.Ninja</a> users, it can provide users a clean way of window capturing websites.
 In the case of VDO.Ninja, it may offer a more flexible and reliable method of capturing live video than the browser source plugin built into OBS.